Melbourne Research Alliance to End Violence against women and their children (MAEVe)

 Principles

-• Work within a gendered framework to foster gender equity, safety and respect for women, and a violence-free future.
+• Employ intersectional, gendered frameworks to foster gender equity, safety and respect for women, and a violence-free future.

-• Keep women and children with lived experiences of violence at the centre of our work, hearing their voices, and including them as equals.
+• Centre lived experiences of women and children in all our work, including them as equals.

-• Be respectful of our disciplines and frameworks, while maintaining the ability to critique and challenge.
+• Be respectful of our diverse disciplines and frameworks, while encouraging constructive critique.

-• Be optimistic and hopeful about changing policy, practice and community attitudes for the better.
+• Remain optimistic about changing policy, practice and community attitudes for the better.

 Co-chairs